sage-code/maj/alphabet.md

 Maj is using 19 consonants:

-* plosive :  b, d, p, t, g, k
+* plosive :  b, d, p, t, k
 * nasal   :  m, n
-* trilled :  r, j, v, z
+* trilled :  r, j, v, z, g
 * labial  :  l, r
 * fricative: f, s, c, q, x

-Most consonants are read similar to: Italian.
-Romanian;
+Most consonants are similar to: Italian and Romanian;

 * Letter  `b`  is voiced, plosive, bilabial like `b` in "boss";
 * Letter  `c`  is fricative, alveolar, like `ts` in "cats" or `zz` in "pizza";